ripsawridge/site/contents/content/cma/2022/silverton-salida.md

 very well maintained, and I'm sure these dirt-bikers help out plenty.

-I reached open, alpine country of snowbanks, scrub trees and willows for the first time in days, then eagerly marched on to the cabin, which I was eager to see.
+I reached open, alpine country of snowbanks, scrub trees and willows for the first time in days, then eagerly marched on to the cabin (Chipeta Shelter Cabin), which I was eager to see.
 I got to it and collapsed in a tired heap on ground in front of it, still damp from snowbanks.
 I just lay there with my shoes off, wondering if I could make it the rest of the way.